 Any tips for teaching your child creative writing?

 The most important part of teaching your child creative writing is to be a source of encouragement.
 Allow your child the freedom to be as creative as they want when coming up with a story, and try not to reject their ideas.
 Focus instead on asking a lot of questions and expanding their vocabulary.
 As they grow more confident and skilled, they will be able to better share their ideas and edit their own writing.
-Do you have any more tips for teaching your child creative writing?
+Do you have any more writing tips for teaching your child creative writing?
 Let us know in the comments below.